pourmoslemy/VeriLogos/README.md

 VeriLogos restricts logical operations to valid closed subcomplexes whenever required by the formal semantics.

-This restriction is important because arbitrary collections of simplices may fail to represent a coherent simplicial coherent simplicial object.
+This restriction is important because arbitrary collections of simplices may fail to represent a coherent simplicial object.
 Closure ensures that logical transformations remain inside the admissible topological space Layer 1: SC-Logic Operations

 Layer 1 implements logical operations over the geometric structures provided by Layer 0.